learn-co-curriculum/sinatra-fwitter-group-project/README.md

 ### Home Page

 You'll need a controller action to load the home page.
 You'll want to create a view that will eventually link to both a login page and signup page.
+The homepage should respond to a GET request to `/`.

 ### Create Tweet